bhavukm/terraform-project-1/README.md

 Resources that should be provisioned before using the Terraform script:

 1. An AWS Account with a Bastion Host (EC2 with Amazon Linux 2023 OS) where Terraform is installed and configured.
+An AWS SSH keypair named "kp".

 2. An IAM Role is attached to the Bastion Host with "Administrator" access.
 For help with IAM Role creation, see the following YouTube Video: https://youtu.be/TF9oisb1QJQ